omahs/specular/docs/development.md

 - sequencer calls `confirmFirstUnresolvedAssertion` to confirm the assertion after every staker has attested to it.

 If you restart the network after having transacted with MetaMask, don't forget to reset your MetaMask account.
-Select the appropriate account, go to `Setting -> Advanced`, and click `Reset Account`.
+Select the appropriate account, go to `Settings -> Advanced`, and click `Reset Account`.
 This ensures the account nonce cache in MetaMask is cleared.